-I’ve now Travelled across Africa on an overland expedition, and now I can share some of the top lesser known experiences the continent has to offer.
+Travelling across Africa on an overland expedition, you get many opportunities to explore its wonders.
+While many of the experiences you may have heard about.
+Within this post, we explore some of the unmissable lesser-known experiences the continent has to offer.
 But also, the disappointing, overrated excursions that you may want to think twice about before participating.

 In no particular order these are some of the top hidden experiences on an African Overland Tour